 - 3/4 cup unsweetened almond milk

-- 2 Tbsp. unsweetened apple sauce
+- 2 Tbsp unsweetened apple sauce

-- 2 medium sized bananas mashed
+- 2 small bananas or 1 medium-sized banana mashed

 - 1 cup frozen or fresh blueberries